Notes on Worst-case Inefficiency of Gradient Descent Even in R^2: Experiments

 In this section we report our empirical findings through simulations, see Figure~\ref{fig:experiments}.
 In our experiments the objective function is as defined previously.
 In simulations we fix the number of saddle points $n$ to be 9 and used two values of $L$: $L = 1$ and $L = 1.5$.
 For the stochastic version of gradient descent, at each descent step, we add a independent gaussian noise to each direction with mean 0 and variance 0.1.

 We make three remarks.
 First, we observe that the performance of gradient descent aligns with our theoretical finding: the number of iterations needed to escape saddle points is growing by a multiplicative factor each time, and the larger the ratio $\frac{L}{\gamma}$, the larger this multiplicative factor is.
 Second, we notice that gradient descent eventually gets stuck at some saddle point.
-This is due to numerical errors in python.
-Too see this, suppose gradient descent spent many iterations in some odd block, then $x_2$ will converge toward the horizontal center line, and eventually due to numerical issues, $x_2$ will have the exact value as the center line.
-Then when gradient descent arrives at the next even block, $x_2$ will be exactly at a local maxima and remain stationary.
-Thus even though in theory gradient descent can escape saddle points, in practice it may be possible that gradient descent gets stuck.
+This is because the gradient may becoming vanishingly small during iterations.
 Thirdly, we note that SGD finds global minima efficiently without getting stuck.